 If the employee is terminated following suspension, the employee shall not be eligible for any pay from the date of suspension.
+Accrued vacation will be paid out and sick leave shall be transferred to the State retirement system.

 ARTICLE X. GRIEVANCE PROCEDURE AND ADVERSE ACTION APPEAL